clear-code/xmlua/docs/reference/element.md

 Add a new node as the previous sibling receiver.
 If the new node was already inserted in a document it is first unlinked from its existing context.
-If the new node is ATTRIBUTE, it is added into properties instead of children.
+If the new node is ATTRIBUTE, it is added into properties instead of sibling.

 Example: